 Generates an experience.
 To make a good impression and make users feel at ease when working, living and feeling a space, it is important to incorporate avant-garde furniture, that is pleasant and has personalised, finishes.
 This will allow us to create infinite creative compositions that showcase the essence of the project.

 Make it different with unique compositions.
 When you are passionate about design, your project will show it.
 You can be as creative as your client tells you to by combining different tones, textures, furniture brands and even unusual layouts.
 Use different textures for the walls, combine furniture from different brands and eras and mix and match color shades in order to make the room feel alive and bespoke.
 Also, take into consideration how good lighting can make a difference, as it can change the way in which the user perceives a room.

 5 tips for your project to have a high level of user experience

-Analyses the space and the activity to be carried out in it.
+Analyze the space and its function.
 Working on an interior design project in a restaurant is not the same as working in a hotel.
 If we develop a project in a restaurant we have to take into account factors such as the amount of space available, the size of the furniture and how much space it can take up, among others.
-As far as a hotel is concerned, we must consider that the activity to be developed in a hall, an open space or a room must transmit a sense of calm, serenity and tranquility.
+In a hotel, we must consider that the activity to be developed in a hall, an open space or a room, that must transmit a sense of calm, serenity and tranquility.